Footstool

-A footstool (foot stool, footrest, foot rest) is a piece of furniture or a support used to elevate the foot.
+A footstool (foot stool, footrest, foot rest) is a piece of furniture or a support used to elevate the feet.
 There are two main types of footstool, which can be loosely categorized into those designed for comfort and those designed for function.

 Comfort

 This type of footstool is used to provide comfort to a person seated, for example, in a chair or sofa.
 It is typically a short, wide, four-legged stool.
 The top is upholstered and padded in a fabric or animal hide, such as leather.
 This type of footstool is also a type of ottoman.
 It allows the seated person to rest their feet upon it, supporting the legs at a mostly horizontal level, thus giving rise to the alternate term footrest.
 High quality footstools are height–adjustable.

 Function

 This type of footstool supports a person's (usually a child's) feet that do not reach the floor when seated.
 The footstool is placed under the feet of a sitting person so that the person's feet may rest comfortably on it.
 An example is the type of piano footstool used in conjunction with a piano bench.
 It is also used to make the blood circulation of the body flow more freely when sitting down.

 A barber chair and a shoeshiner have foot rests.
 An automobile typically has a "dummy pedal" that acts as a foot rest to discourage "riding the clutch" or "riding the brake".
 A foot peg is another type of foot rest usually on BMX bicycles, motorcycles, the Ford N-Series tractor, some kayaks, the Impossible wheel, and other transportation devices.